earlisreal/eHelper-Chrome-Extension/README.md

 * Install the app folder into chrome extension
 * Prepare the host installation
-	* TODO: I will update the install_host.sh to dynamically insert the location to HOST path
 * Install the host manifest:
 ```
 sudo host/install_host.sh